-Before you can create a savings plan, you need to know what you want to save for and how much you need to save.
+Before creating a savings plan, you need to know what you want to save for and how much you need to save.

-Start off by writing a list of what you want to save for.
+To do this, I started off by writing a list of what I wanted to save for.
 Here’s an example list to give you a few ideas.

 2. How Much do You Need to Save

-You’ve just made a SMART goal.
-Your goal is SPECIFIC (you’re saving for a holiday), it’s also MEASURABLE (you can see how far you’ve come by looking in the bank and TIMELY (you know exactly when you’re going to reach your goal.
+These are basically SMART goals, by the way.
+The goal is SPECIFIC (I’m saving for the electricity bill or a holiday, for example), it’s also MEASURABLE (I can see how far I’ve come by looking in the bank) and TIMELY (I know exactly when I’m going to reach my goal.

 3. Work out How Much You Need to Save Each Payday

-In the example, the goal is to save a total of $5,600.
-There are different time frames for each goal, but that’s ok, we’ll work it out so we can reach each goal in the desired timeframe.
+In the example above, the goal is to save a total of $5,600.
+There are different time frames for each goal, but that’s ok; I’ll show you how I work it out so I can reach each goal in the desired timeframe.

-The next step is to calculate how many paydays you get between now and your goals.
-So if you get paid fortnightly and your goal is 12 months, you’ve got 26 pays to save.
+The next step is to calculate how many paydays are between now and the due date for each bill.
+For example, assuming I get paid fortnightly and my goal is 12 months away, I’ve got 26 pays to save.

-To work that out, you need to fit your savings plan into your broader budget that includes everyday expenses and debt repayments.
-To learn more about how your savings plan fits together as part of a bigger payday plan, check out the Plan Save Thrive eCourse.
+To work that out, I need to fit my savings plan into my broader budget that includes everyday expenses and debt repayments.

 I like to track our savings goals using excel (you can see how I do it here), but this isn’t necessary.
-Once you’ve calculated and automated the savings plan, you can rest assured knowing your savings are on track.
-Just remember to update your plan once you’ve reached a goal.
+I just like to see whether I have enough to cover each bill.

 4. Automate Your Savings Plan

-What if You Can’t Afford to Save as Much as You want?
+What if I Can’t Afford to Save as Much as You want?

-Or you can use these tips to boost your savings in order to reach your savings goals sooner.
+Or I can use these tips to boost my savings in order to reach my savings goals sooner.

-The thing to remember is, over time, that $2 adds up and when you need to use it, you’ll be glad that you put money aside.
+The thing to remember is, over time, $2 adds up, and when we need it, we’re glad we put it aside.